The Atlantic Fellows for Social Equity seek to harness Indigenous knowledge and ingenuity to create positive social change.

 The Atlantic Fellows for Social Equity supports the next generation of leaders to inspire, collaborate and provoke communities across Australia and the Pacific to flourish.

-- Opportunities for continued community, collaboration and access to resources to support Fellows and their work
+Continued community, collaboration and access to resources to support fellows and their work

 Program staff based at The University of Melbourne.